hobbies for women in their 30s

 If you are a nature lover, you want to add this to your list of hobbies for 2023.
 Your lungs will thank you!

 Swimming is a hobby that allows you to get a whole-body workout and can be fun.
-Regardless of the season, you can go swimming whenever you like, and like most physical activities, you can choose to go swimming alone or add to the fun by bringing your friends.
+Regardless of the season, you can go swimming whenever you like.
+Like most physical activities, you can choose to go swimming alone or add to the fun by bringing your friends.

 Another benefit of swimming is expanding your list of hobbies to future water activities like scuba diving, snorkeling, and/or water polo.